phoikoi/adm5/README.md

 This typeface is made to resemble the characters produced by the [ADM5 text terminal](http://terminals.classiccmp.org/wiki/index.php/Lear_Siegler_ADM-5) produced by Lear Siegler in the 1980s.

+The font includes rudimentary versions of the Powerline glyphs, but you may be better off using another typeface for those, as the versions here are necessarily crude, limited as they are by the 5x7 matrix of the source bitmaps.

 ## Building the font

 The font glyphs are defined (fairly obviously) in the [data.py](data.py)